-Hear us out... these tips are not your typical "magic pill" type of solution-style time-saving tips.
+Hear me out, here... these tips are not your typical "magic pill" type of solution-style time-saving tips.
 They are HABITS that you build over time, which will benefit you in the long run.

-Our goal is to help support you to make the most out of your time and nourish your families in the best means possible.
+My goal is to help support you to make the most out of your time and nourish your body & soul in the best means possible.
 So read along...

 Tip #1: STOCK IT UP

 - spices: a basic list would be salt, pepper, dried herbs (basil, oregano, thyme, rosemary), garlic powder, smoked paprika, chili pepper or cayenne, cinnamon

 - frozen fruits and vegetables: berries, mangoes, corn, peas, carrots